Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Introduction

 whenever $Q_{x}((a_i)_{i=1}^{m})$ is tile-able. \end{thm}

 Next, we consider a variation of the quartered region above.
-The new region has the same shape as the one in Theorem \ref{halfthm1}.
+The new weighted region has the same shape as the one in Theorem \ref{halfthm1}.
 The only difference is in the lozenge-weights.
 We now re-assign the weights to the lozenges, as in Figure \ref{Fig:weight2}(b).
-One should note that the $j$-axis is now slightly to the right compared with that in Figure \ref{Fig:weight2}(a).
+One should note that the $j$-axis is now slightly to the right of that in Figure \ref{Fig:weight2}(a).
 As a consequence, our region now has some vertical lozenges intersected by the $j$-axis.
-The vertical lozenge with center at the point $(i,j)$ is still weighted by $\frac{q^{i}+q^{-i}}{2}$, with one exception: the vertical lozenges intersected by the $j$-axis are weighted by $1/2$ (\emph{not} by $1=\frac{q^{0}+q^{-0}}{2}$).
+The vertical lozenge with center at the point $(i,j)$ in the new coordinate system is still weighted by $\frac{q^{i}+q^{-i}}{2}$, with one exception: the vertical lozenges intersected by the $j$-axis are weighted by $1/2$ (\emph{not} by $1=\frac{q^{0}+q^{-0}}{2}$).
 Denote by $Q'_{x}((a_i)_{i=1}^{m})$ the new weighted region.

-\begin{thm} Assume that $x,m$ are non-negative integers and that $(a_i)_{i=1}^{m}$ is a sequence of positive integers between $1$ and $2m$.
+\begin{thm} Assume that $x,y,m$ are non-negative integers and that $(a_i)_{i=1}^{m}$ is a sequence of positive integers between $1$ and $2m$.
 Then

 if $Q'_{x}((a_i)_{i=1}^{m})$ is tile-able. \end{thm}